AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

       Continue playing and pausing the video at points along the timeline where you want to add a segment until you reach the end of the video.

-1. (Optional) Drag the bar on the **[!UICONTROL Timeline Scale Slider]** left to zoom in or right to zoom out, so that you control how much detail that is seen of the segments you have added.
+1. (Optional) Drag the bar on the **[!UICONTROL Timeline Scale Slider]** left to zoom in or right to zoom out, so that you can control how much detail that is seen of the segments you have added.

    ![chlimage_1-22](assets/chlimage_1-128.png)